riley206/volttron-log-statistics/README.md

 ```
 ### Configuration

-4. Navigate to the config directory and create a file called `log_stat_config.json` and add the following JSON to it:
+4. Navigate to the config directory and create a file called `log_stat_config.json` and adjust the 4 required configuration values to fit your needs.
+An example is shown below.

+The Log Statistics agent has 4 required configuration values:

+- `file_path`:  This should be the path to the "volttron.log" file
+- `analysis_interval_secs`:  The interval in seconds between publishing the size delta statistic to the message bus
+- `publish_topic`:  Can be used to specify a topic to publish log statistics to which does not get captured by the
+  historian framework (topics not prefixed by any of: "datalogger", "record", "analysis", "devices")
+- `historian_topic`:  Can be used to specify a topic to publish log statistics to which gets captured by the
+  historian framework ("datalogger", "record", "analysis", "devices")

 ```json
 {